Catherine Jackson

-Lady Catherine Hannah Charlotte Elliott Jackson (1824–1891), was the daughter of Thomas Elliot of Wakefield, and was also the second wife of Knight Diplomat Sir George Jackson (1785–1861), whom she married in 1856, and a prolific author in her own right, especially in the area of European history and of the court of France in the 16th century.
+Lady Catherine Hannah Charlotte Elliott Jackson (1824–1891), published the diaries and letters of her husband Sir George Jackson (1785–1861) and was a prolific author in her own right, especially in the area of European history and of the court of France in the 16th century.

-After the death of her husband in 1861, she turned to literature, starting by editing the diaries and letters of her husband's early life.
+Life

+She was the daughter of Thomas Elliot of Wakefield.
+She married the Knight Diplomat Sir George Jackson (1785–1861) on St Helena in 1856 as his second wife.
 He was a distinguished diplomat, and is best known for accompanying Sir Charles Stuart to Germany and entering Paris with him in 1815, and for his efforts in connection with the abolition of the slave trade.

+A decade after her husband's death, she edited the diaries and letters of her husband's early career for publication in London by Richard Bentley and Son.

 On 19 June 1874 she was granted a pension in recognition of her husband's services.

 She then studied a variety of French memoirs, and compiled from them several books on French society.
 A few of the better known including "Old Paris: its Court and Literary Salons", appeared in two volumes in 1878, and "The Court of France in the Sixteenth Century", also in two volumes.
+Correspondence with her London publishers survives.

 Lady Jackson also wrote about art, especially Western painting, in her histories of the French royal court.
 In her book "The Court of France in the Sixteenth Century", she observed: